 Within the graph, the designer can choose which data to view, save, and/or print.
-Options include: Q (heat transferred to or from the ground), power, borehole temperature, fluid temperature, exiting water temperature, entering water temperature, and minimum and maximum entering water temperatures.
+Options include: Q (heat transferred to or from the ground), power, borehole temperature, fluid temperature (Tf, the average temperature of fluid in the borehole calculated as the average of exiting and entering temperatures), exiting water temperature, entering water temperature, and minimum (a variation of the average calculated from the application of short term heating loads) and maximum (a variation from the average calculated from the application of short term peak cooling loads) entering water temperatures.
 The designer can also add a title and legend to the graph.
 More than one graph can be open at the same time, enabling designers to quickly compare different designs.
-Saved graphs can be found in the Ground Loop Design/Graph Images folder.
+Saved graphs can be found in the GLD/Graph Images folder.